pedrom34/ZoteroPortable-dev-repo/README.md

 With my version, version 5 of Zotero is portable.
 This version of Zotero is not officially endorsed by Zotero Team. <a href="https://forums.zotero.org/discussion/64050/5-0-portable-zotero">Do not expect official support for portable version issues.</a></p>

+Few modifications compared to official Zotero are included:
+In profile\locate :
+CrossRef Favicon is present
+engines.json is modified to handle this favicon engines.json is modified to add <a href="https://github.com/Impactstory/oadoi/pull/1" target="_blank">oaDOI support</a>

 History:
 2017-10-23.
 Version 5.0.23 - Development Test 1: Initial release